vikumkbv/Hacktoberfest-2k19/README.md

 ## Phase 1 (Getting Familiar)
 :stars: :stars: :stars: :stars: :stars: :stars: :stars: :stars: :stars:

 [Hacktoberfest](https://hacktoberfest.digitalocean.com) is back again for this year.
-Go to its site and register first.
+Go to this [Hacktoberfest](https://hacktoberfest.digitalocean.com) site and register first.
+Just add pull requests to this repo and stand a chance to win a limited edition Hacktoberfest T-shirt.
 You can send PRs throughout the month of October.
 Don't miss out...

 # :fire: :fire: :fire: :fire: :fire: :fire: :fire: :fire: :fire: :fire: :fire: :fire: